mikeball/foundation/README.md

 ## JSON Support

 JSON datatyes are presently partially supported.
 Postgres JSON datatype can be both inserted and selected.
-JSONB may only be selected at this point, as the driver does not yet support Postgres JSONB parameters in prepared statements necessary for inserts/updates.
+JSONB may only be selected at this point, as the driver does not yet support Postgres JSONB parameters in prepared statements.
 See https://github.com/impossibl/pgjdbc-ng/issues/163

 If using tempated queries, JSON paramters in queries only function as the entire json parameter.
 It is not possible to use a query parameter to set a value embedded in a json structure.